Shelve Your Heels—These Are the 5 Flat-Shoe Trends That Will Define Summer 2025

 (Image credit: Marianne Smyth)

-Style Notes: Suede sandals are nothing new, I know.
-However, this summer, they have become more luxurious, more smart and more polished than ever.
-Retire your dusty Birkenstocks and invest in a style which is more grown-up and considered.
-Your feet, and your fit pics, will thank you for it.
+Style Notes: I know, suede sandals are nothing new.
+However, this summer, they've become more luxurious and polished than ever.
+Retire your dusty Birkenstocks and invest in a style which is more unique, grown-up and considered.
+Your feet (and your 'fit pics) will thank you for it.

 SHOP THE TREND: